-In keeping with the University's mission to be recognized for the quality and impact of its research, teaching, and service, the vision for the Champion Intergenerational Center in conjunction with the University has taken shape over several years and is slated to open in 2015.
+In keeping with the University's mission to be recognized for the quality and impact of its research, teaching, and service, the vision for the Champion Intergenerational Center in conjunction with the University has taken shape over several years and opened in November 2015.

 Aging Connections is an evolving resource so please let us know if you have any questions regarding the Intergenerational Center.

 - Children and older adults are mixing cookie dough together at a communal kitchen table.

 - An older adult is rocking a toddler and reading stories, or planting vegetable seeds in the garden with a preschooler.

 - A toddler receives instruction from OSU students who are interning in early childhood education.

 - Your older family member enjoys adult day programming and also receives his/her annual physical from a geriatric specialist who teaches health science students how to care for an aging population.

 - New parents could attend parenting classes to learn about the most recent childhood development strategies.

 - Interprofessional researchers and educators work together at an intergenerational site to advance knowledge across the lifespan truly improving lives through research, teaching and service.